eddyso05/react-map-task/README.md

 # Setup and run React project in local development

-1. Open New Terminal & Navigation to that repository
+1. Open New Terminal & Navigation to that repository<br/>
    a. `cd react`

 2. Install Project dependencies <br/>